om23/om23.github.io/README.txt

 Hi!

-This is a quick webpage I setup to showcase myself and my experience.
+This is a quick website I setup to showcase myself (Om Mahida) and my experience.

 Credit:
 		Semantic-UI

-Note: Below doesn't work.
-Just use play.spotify.com and use ublock :p
+Note: Below doesn't work even though I thought it did, I'll try finding another workaround.
+Just use play.spotify.com and use ublock or better pay for Spotify :P

 Add (How to block Spotify ads on OSX)